PINTO0309/onnx2tf/docs/fb_refactor8_improvements.md

 contracts.
 The sole xfail is the intentionally absent owner.
 Production, dependencies, TensorFlow isolation, and the exactly 128-ID/128-owner phase store remain unchanged.

+## Terminal SiNet/singleton-Reshape composite implementation

+`passes/terminal_sinet_singleton_reshape_orchestration.py` now owns the characterized terminal pair.
+It invokes `run_sinet_preadd_resize_recovery` with the exact shared `ModelIRPassContext`, then invokes `run_singleton_reshape` with the same object and the fixed `include_duplicate_fanout=True` and `include_spatial_concat_post_transpose=False` policy.
+The complete six-result and eight-result tuples are returned unchanged and in source order, preserving both raw identities.

+The lowerer replaces only `_terminal_sinet_preadd_resize_results` and `_post_terminal_singleton_reshape_results` with `_terminal_sinet_singleton_reshape_results`.
+Recorded terminal dequant/hard-sigmoid cleanup and terminal indexed-shape convergence remain the immediate outer phase boundaries.
+The lowerer wrappers, guarded terminal layout/multi-branch singleton route, post-cleanup SiNet route, terminal-layout callback routes, and every nested pass owner remain intact.
+The unconditional fallback-relowering singleton policy is now explicit in the pass owner and its lowerer comment.

+Eleven stale direct-boundary assertions were updated to resolve the new owner while preserving route counts, context aliases, policy checks, and neighboring phase ownership.
+Runtime injection proves exact shared-context forwarding, order, policy, and both raw-result identities.
+Sequential validation reports `3 passed` focused, `314 passed` owner-aware, `457 passed` affected, and all standard gates passing: 92 terminal-layout/efficiency, 55 core, 196 result contracts, 2 phase-store, and 11 TensorFlow-isolation/default-direct/`-cotof` tests.
+The phase store remains exactly 128 IDs and 128 owners, and the unconsumed lowerer-result inventory decreases from 53 to 52.
+No real-model conversion was repeated because this is a straight-line orchestration-only extraction with complete context, option, order, schema, identity, wrapper, route, and boundary coverage.